-- In the latter half of the year, IndyGo expects to open the Red Line rapid transit project concurrently with launching a new local bus network with major frequency improvements.
-A significant portion of the 2019 budget is comprised of expenses associated with hiring and training the staff that is required to execute a major transformation of our network.
+- In the latter half of the year, IndyGo expects to open the Red Line rapid transit project concurrently with launching a new local bus network that has major frequency improvements.
+A significant portion of the 2019 budget is comprised of expenses associated with hiring and training the staff that is required to execute a transformation of our network.
 Operation and maintenance of the new network are also represented appropriately in the 2019 budget. - 2.
-The dedicated income tax approved by the City-County Council of Marion County and Indianapolis by Fiscal Ordinance No. 1 of 2017 will offer approximately \$34.6M [original \$34.1M] in revenue for the operations budget.
+The dedicated income tax approved by the City-County Council of Marion County and Indianapolis by Fiscal Ordinance No. 1 of 2017 will offer approximately \$34.1M in revenue for the operations budget.

-- 3. IndyGo must maintain the existing property tax revenue: both the civil max levy and the special tax of \$14.8M approved for 2018 are assumed in the 2019 operating budget. - 4.
+- IndyGo must maintain the existing property tax revenue: both the civil max levy and the special tax of \$14.8M approved for 2018 are assumed in the 2019 operating budget. - 4.
 Federal formula revenues are expected to be the same as 2018 levels and will help fund IndyGo's paratransit and security programs.
 Additionally, in 2019 approximately \$8M in federal formula funds will be leveraged for preventive maintenance of the bus fleet. - 5.
 Fare revenue for 2019 is estimated at \$10M. - 6.
 Transit advertising revenue will grow based on contractually guaranteed collections. - 7.
-Costs associated with the federally mandated ADA Paratransit service (Open Door) are projected to remain consistent for the agency.
+Costs associated with the federally mandated ADA Paratransit service (Open Door) are projected to remain consistent with the 2018 budget.
 Currently, the cost to deliver paratransit averages approximately \$33.50 per ride.
 IndyGo is actively pursuing new service delivery options to enhance mobility for individuals with disabilities and lower operational costs. - 8.
-Premium diesel fuel is budgeted at \$2.35 [original \$2.50] per gallon, with total consumption estimated at 2,000,000 [original 1,700,000] gallons for the 2019 budget.
-In 2019, IndyGo will begin operating 31 new fully electric buses and is currently seeking federal funds to continue to convert the fleet to 100% electric vehicles within the next 15 years. - A new debt issuance of approximately \$25M is planned for 2018 to support capital investments with an anticipated annual debt service of \$2.9M in 2019.
+Premium diesel fuel is budgeted at \$2.50 per gallon, with total consumption estimated at 1,700,000 gallons for the 2019 budget.
+In 2019, IndyGo will begin operating 31 new fully electric buses and is currently seeking federal funds to continue to convert the fleet to 100% electric vehicles within the next 15 years. - 9.
+A new debt issuance of approximately \$25M is planned for 2019 to support capital investments with an anticipated debt service of \$2.9M annually.